unattended-backpack/petros/README.md

 # Petros

+Upon this rock, I will build my church.
 Petros is a Docker build image containing the software tooling we need and is designed to be resilient against supply chain disruption or attack.

 ## About Attic